Russian hackers target Iowa grain co-op in $5.9 million ransomware attack

 The size of the hack — New Cooperative represents only a small portion of Iowa’s fall harvest — and the cooperative’s workaround limited the market impact of the breach, Luginsland said.
 But such threats may require significant security upgrades, the cost of which could be passed on to consumers.

 “This event wasn’t long enough to cause a change in the commodity price, but certainly it will have ramifications in terms of the food supply system,” he said.
-“If they do it to this company they could do it to one of the majors.
+“If they do it to this company, they could do it to one of the majors.
 They can block the food chain.
 They attacked in the heartland of all agriculture.
 It’s a new form of terrorism.”

 Cybersecurity researchers say BlackMatter appears to be a reconstitution of the notorious group DarkSide, another Russian cell that disbanded after the Colonial Pipeline breach in May.
-The ransomware attack disrupted fuel service for six days to large swaths of the East Coast, and Colonial officials eventually paid a $4.4 million ransom for a decryption key.
+That ransomware attack disrupted fuel service for six days to large swaths of the East Coast, and Colonial officials eventually paid a $4.4 million ransom for a decryption key.

-Though federal law enforcement officials were able to claw back a portion of the ransom and sideline much of DarkSide’s infrastructure, experts had cautioned that the hackers would likely reemerge.
+Though federal law enforcement officials were able to claw back a portion of the ransom and sideline much of DarkSide’s infrastructure, experts had cautioned that the hackers would probably reemerge.

-The Biden administration has pressured its Russian counterparts to take a more aggressive stance against cybercriminals that use former Soviet states as a home base.
+The Biden administration has pressured its Russian counterparts to take a more aggressive stance against cybercriminals who use former Soviet states as a home base.
 It also is moving to cut off the flow of money by sanctioning cryptocurrency exchanges that facilitate the illicit payments to hackers.

 New Cooperative officials sought to negotiate with hackers Monday for the group to release the company’s data without a payment.
 A company official in a chat transcript circulating among computer researchers told a representative from the hacking group that the cooperative should not be targeted because it was “critical infrastructure.”
-BlackMatter on its darkweb site says it does not target infrastructure such as hospitals, pipelines and power plants.
+BlackMatter on its dark-web site says it does not target infrastructure such as hospitals, pipelines and power plants.

-In an exchange with the hackers, New Cooperative claims the hack threatens to affect the software controlling 40 percent of the nation’s grain production as well as the feed schedule of 11 million animals.
+In an exchange with the hackers, New Cooperative claimed the hack threatened to affect the software controlling 40 percent of the nation’s grain production, as well as the feed schedule of 11 million animals.

 The U.S. Department of Homeland Security has identified 16 critical infrastructure industries to which it devotes additional protective resources.
 The food and agriculture sector is among those critical industries, but its cybersecurity does not receive specific attention.